 - Having to buy extra probes if you want to monitor multiple cuts of meat.
 (Though to be fair, it keeps costs down for people who do not want 3 meat probes!)

-The top model of ATC from the BBQ Guru stable.
+The UltraQ is the top model of ATC from the BBQ Guru stable.

 First Impressions — Look and Design

-Our first impression is mixed; it doesn’t look at all like a serious tool.
-The name and logo draw attention away from the dark blue LED with its white writing.
-First thought is that the size and colors would make it harder to monitor settings quickly.
+The name and logo do not draw attention away from the bright, easy to read screen.
+And the first thought is that the size and colors make it easy to monitor important data quickly.

-A closer look shows only two settings are visible at a time; scrolling is required to see the pit temperature and fan speed.
-What is nice are the clearly labeled ports, so there’s no guessing which plug goes where.
+A closer look shows only one temperature is visible at a time; scrolling is required to see the pit temperature and three probe temps. one after the other.
+What’s also nice are the clearly labeled ports, so there’s no guessing which plug goes where.

-The look seems to suggest it’s less important to look at this ATC physically because it’s designed as a cloud-based tool.
-The wifi capability allows remote monitoring by any internet capable device – phone, tablet, or computer.
+The look seems to suggest it’s important to look at this ATC physically because it’s designed with a large light around the outside that signals different states.
+But seeing the controller isn’t necessary because the Wi-Fi capability allows remote monitoring by any internet capable device — phone, tablet, or computer.